mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |Telemetry| TODO | `Area: Telemetry` |
 |Testing Framework| TODO | `Area: Testing framework` |

+### Repo specific labels for area <!-- omit in toc -->

+It is OK to create repo specific sub categories for area, for example, composer may need `Area: UX design` and BF CLI may need `Area: BF config`.

 ## Priority

 Describes the priority of the issue.
 This label is required for any issue that is in scope for an iteration.
 High priority issue will be addressed first.
 All the issues with `Status: Approved` should have at least one of these labels before they can be worked on.